mustafa-code/laravel-challenge-innoscripta/README.md

 ## Overview

-This script import the news data from external api.
+This script imports news data from external APIs and processes it for your application.

 ## Installation

-After cloning the project and open the terminal inside the project directory, Run the following commands to start the installation process, and setup the database server.
+After cloning the project and opening the terminal in the project directory, run the following commands to start the installation process and set up the database server.

-### Install by Composer
+### Install Dependencies with Composer

 ```shell
 composer install
 ```

-### Prepare Enviroment
+### Prepare Environment Configuration

 ```shell
 cp .env.example .env
 ```

-This command generate the `.env` file, remember to set the configuration parameter based on your enviroment.
-Set the `APP_TIMEZONE`, `QUEUE_CONNECTION`, `DB_CONNECTION`, ...etc
+This command generates the `.env` file.
+Make sure to set the configuration parameters based on your environment.
+Specifically, configure `APP_TIMEZONE`, `QUEUE_CONNECTION`, `DB_CONNECTION`, etc.

 #### Custom Config Parameters

-There are some extra parameters added in the `.env` file:
+The `.env` file includes additional custom configuration parameters:

--   News API Key: The parameter `NEWS_API_KEY` is the api key used for news API, you can generate it from [here](https://newsapi.org/register).
+- **News API Key**: Set `NEWS_API_KEY` to the API key used for the News API, which you can generate from [here](https://newsapi.org/register).
--   Guardian API Key: The parameter `GUARDIAN_API_KEY` is the api key used for the Guardian API, you can generate it from [here](https://open-platform.theguardian.com/access/).
+- **Guardian API Key**: Set `GUARDIAN_API_KEY` to the API key used for the Guardian API, which you can generate from [here](https://open-platform.theguardian.com/access/).
--   NewYorkTimes API Key: The parameter `NYT_API_KEY` is the api key used for New York Times API, you can generate it from [here](https://developer.nytimes.com/get-started).
+- **New York Times API Key**: Set `NYT_API_KEY` to the API key used for the New York Times API, which you can generate from [here](https://developer.nytimes.com/get-started).

+Example:

 ```ini
 NEWS_API_KEY=XXX